Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Abstract

-\textbf{Abstract.} The orthogonal matching pursuit (OMP) is one of the mainstream algorithms for sparse data reconstruction or approximation.
+The orthogonal matching pursuit (OMP) is one of the mainstream algorithms for sparse data reconstruction or approximation.
 It acts as a driving force for the development of several other greedy methods for sparse data reconstruction, and it also plays a vital role in the development of compressed sensing theory for sparse signal and image reconstruction.
-In this paper, we propose the so-called dynamic orthogonal matching pursuit (DOMP) algorithm and an enhanced version of this method which are more efficient than the OMP algorithm for sparse data reconstruction from a numerical point of view.
-We perform a rigorous analysis and establish the reconstruction error bounds for the two algorithms in terms of the restricted isometry property of the measurement matrix.
-The main results claim that the reconstruction error via the two algorithms can be controlled and measured in terms of the number of iterations, sparsity level of data, and the noise level of measurements.
-Moveover, the finite convergence of the proposed algorithms for a class of large-scale compressed sensing problems is also shown. \\
+In this paper, we propose the so-called dynamic orthogonal matching pursuit (DOMP) and enhanced dynamic orthogonal matching pursuit (EDOMP) algorithms which are more efficient than OMP for sparse data reconstruction from a numerical point of view.
+We carry out a rigorous analysis to establish the reconstruction error bound for DOMP under the restricted isometry property of the measurement matrix.
+The main result claims that the reconstruction error via DOMP can be controlled and measured in terms of the number of iterations, sparsity level of data, and the noise level of measurements.
+Moveover, the finite convergence of DOMP for a class of large-scale compressed sensing problems is also shown.